fallenblood7080/Unity-Extension-Method/README.md

 ```cs
 someRandomList.GetRandomItem(2); //get 2 random items from the someRandomList
 ```

-**So How will I create it?**
-Well in the first place, you do not have to that's why this repo exists, all you need put this repo inside your unity project and just call the method like this `something.DoSomethingMoreAwesome()`

 ## How do I dive in and get started?
 working.... go to wiki section for contribution